OrcsCheung/Stochastic-Transcriptional-Regulatory-Model/README.md

 # Stochastic-Transcriptional-Regulatory-Model
 The Synthetic TR Model source code with user instructions

-Authors: Zhang Shuo, Kumar Selerajoo
+Authors: Zhang Shuo, Kumar Selvarajoo

 Data and code related to our paper "Synthetic Data to Explore Transcriptional Regulation of Differentially Expressed Genes in Ovarian Cancer".